Homer, famous author of the Odyessy, called pears “gift of the gods.”

 - Anjou, Bosc, Comice, Concorde, Seckel and Forelle do not dramatically change color as they ripen.

-- Pears ripen from the inside out; the best way to check for ripeness is to gently press on the neck of the pear near the stem with your thumb.
+- Interesting is that they ripen from the inside out; the best way to check for ripeness is to gently press on the neck of the pear near the stem with your thumb.
 When it gives in to gentle pressure it is ripe, juicy, and ready to eat.

-- A pear that is soft around the middle is overripe.
+- When it is soft around the middle is overripe.

 What to do with pears:

-- The best pears for cooking are the firmer varieties such as Bosc, Anjou, or Concorde; their flesh is denser and they hold their shape better.
+- The best ones for cooking are the firmer varieties such as Bosc, Anjou, or Concorde; their flesh is denser and they hold their shape better.

 - Best for eating fresh or juicing are Bartlett, Starkrimson, and Comice as they are juicier; they’re not good for cooking as they over-soften and their flavor is lost when heated.